 Register as a New Patient

-If you live within our practice area you can register at our Practice (see map opposite).
+If you live within our practice area you can register at our Practice (see map below).
 We care for the residents of Beckton and patients who live south of the A13 (Newham Way).
+Please contact reception to confirm your address is in our catchment area.

 All new patients over the age of 5 years are required to have a new patient medical carried out by one of our Practice Nurses.
 This is very helpful in giving us sufficient information about each new patient.
 Children under the age of 8 weeks will be invited for Child Health Surveillance, please bring their health records book to their first consultation.